shanth2600/An-Analysis-of-Popular-Music-in-R/README.md

 -   acousticness
 -   instrumentalness
 -   liveness
 -   speechiness
 -   explicit
 -   duration

-We extract a small sample of data (this is done to avoid trying to run the clustering algorithm on millions of data points) and use the [HCPC method](http://www.sthda.com/english/articles/31-principal-component-methods-in-r-practical-guide/117-hcpc-hierarchical-clustering-on-principal-components-essentials/) provided by the *FactoMineR* package to compute principle components, perform hierarchical clustering and further adjust the resulting partitioning with *K-Means*:
+To answer this question, we posit that "song similarity" can be quantified using the euclidean distance between two vectors, each corresponding to one song, with an entry in the vector corresponding to the song's recorded value of the attribute in the dataset when these attributes are sorted in the order presented above.
+We extract a small sample of the data (this is done to avoid trying to run the clustering algorithm on millions of data points) and use the [HCPC method](http://www.sthda.com/english/articles/31-principal-component-methods-in-r-practical-guide/117-hcpc-hierarchical-clustering-on-principal-components-essentials/) provided by the *FactoMineR* package to compute principle components, perform hierarchical clustering and further adjust the resulting partitioning with *K-Means*:

     install.packages(c("FactoMineR", "factoextra"))
     library(factoMineR)
     library(factoextra)

+    fullMusicDNew <- subset(full_music_data, select=-c(artist_names, artists_id, year, release_date, popularity, song_title..censored.))
-    ind <- sample(2, nrow(fullMusicDNew), replace = T, prob = c(0.8,0.2))
+    ind <- sample(2, nrow(fullMusicDNew), replace = T, prob = c(0.9,0.1))
     fmusic1 <- fullMusicDNew[ind==1, ]
     fmusic2 <- fullMusicDNew[ind==2, ]